canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 2. Navigate to Notebooks.

 3. Create a new notebook.
-  a.
-Fill in name
+    1. Fill in name
-  b.
-Select Tensorflow image `jupyter-tensorflow-full:v1.6.0`
+    2. Select Tensorflow image `jupyter-tensorflow-full:v1.6.0`
-  c.
-Select minimum configuration: 1 CPU and 4GB of RAM
+    3. Select minimum configuration: 1 CPU and 4GB of RAM

 ![NotebookCreate](./images/ML-Workflow-NotebookCreate-diag.png)